MicrosoftDocs/learn/learn-pr/azure/build-daemon-python/includes/3-exercise-register-azure-ad-app.md

 1. Search for and select **Azure Active Directory**.
 1. Under **Manage**, select **App registrations** > **New registration**.
 1. Enter a display **Name** for your application.
 Enter a meaningful application name that will be displayed to users of the app, for example `python-daemon-app`.
-   You can change the display name at any time and multiple app registrations can share the same name.
-The app registration's automatically generated **Application (client) ID**, not its display name, uniquely identifies your app within the identity platform.
 1. Specify who can use the application, sometimes called its _sign-in audience_.

-   Under **Supported account types**, select an option.
+Under **Supported account types**, select an option:

       - **Accounts in this organizational directory only**.
 This choice is the most common one because daemon applications are written by line-of-business (LOB) developers.
       - **Accounts in any organizational directory**.
 You'll make this choice if you're an Independent Software Vendor (ISV) providing a utility tool to your customers.
 You'll need your customers' tenant admins to approve it.